On Sight: Release and reception

 "On Sight" was released on June 18, 2013, as the opening track on West's sixth studio album Yeezus.
 It was changed to being the first track instead of "Blood on the Leaves" at the last minute.
 Scottish record producer Hudson Mohawke described this decision as being "probably for the best", explaining by calling "On Sight" what "puts a message across that this is a very different record".

-The song was met with widespread acclaim from music critics, with the majority of them praising its position of the album's opener.
-Helen Brown of The Telegraph viewed the song as being where "West slams the breaks on an industrial-electro grind for a sudden, gloriously demented burst of the Holy Name of Mary Choral Family".
+The song was met with widespread acclaim from music critics, with the majority of them praising its position as the album's opener.
+Helen Brown of The Telegraph viewed the song as being where "West slams the breaks [sic] on an industrial-electro grind for a sudden, gloriously demented burst of the Holy Name of Mary Choral Family".
 Its position on Yeezus was branded by Jon Dolan from Rolling Stone as being a "system-shock body rock of an album opener".
 Steph Blasnik of Mic claimed for West to be "almost taunting the listener" with the bridge: "How much do I not give a fuck? / Let me show you right now before you give it up", and viewed the bridge as where "short and to the point nature sets the tone for the album and lets you know what it all about — non-compliance".
 Chris Martins of SPIN viewed the track as being a "glitch-blitzed Atari Grown Man Riot of an opener".
 The Guardian critic Alexis Petridis wrote that "a screaming, distorted acid line runs through the opening 'On Sight'" and in reference to Daft Punk, viewed it as "the kind of music some people doubtless wish they'd made instead of Random Access Memories".
 The New York Timess Jon Pareles wrote in response to the song: "The music hurls Mr. West's rhymes like a catapult, an effect compounded by his vehement delivery.
 But the sound and attitude often say more than the actual words".